BROADBAND COMMUNICATION RESEARCH GROUP

 ABOUT US

-Welcome to the Broadband Communication and Network Automation Research Group (BCRG) official website.
+Welcome to the Broadband Communication Research Group (BCRG) official website.
 Our research focuses include:

 • DIGITAL TWIN SYSTEMS